Local bi-Lipschitz classification of semialgebraic surfaces

 III) The third part is presented in the section \ref{BiLipschitzforquasihomogenousSurfaces}.
 We prove that for a corank 1 finitely determined map germ with a homogeneous parametrization $f: (\R^2, 0) \to (\R^3, 0),$ we do not need the hypothesis on the equivalence of the image of the double point locus, {\it i.e} in this case the bi-Lipschitz type of the link of $f$ and the polar curve of a generic projection into the plane determine the bi-Lipschitz type of $f$ (Theorem \ref{theo_quasehomogeneo}).
-This result provides a class of quasi-homogeneous surfaces for which the bi-Lipschitz type of the link determines the bi-Lipschitz type of the surface.
+This result provides a class of quasi-homogeneous surfaces for which the bi-Lipschitz type of the link and the polar curve determine the bi-Lipschitz type of the surface.
 Finally, we apply our results to relate the $C^{0}- \mathcal A$ classes of finitely determined map germs $f$ of corank 1 with homogeneous parametrization and the inner bi-Lipschitz type of $X_f$ (Proposition \ref{Proposition 5.4}).

-IV) Finally, in the fourth part presented in section \ref{BiLipschitzforhomogenousSurfaces}, we consider the simpler problem of bi-Lipschitz equivalence of homogeneous surfaces in $\R^3$.
-In this case, we also prove that the bi-Lipschitz type of the link determines the bi-Lipschitz type of the surface.
-The homogeneous surfaces we consider in this section do not have a parametrization in general.
-More precisely, let $X \subset (\R^3, 0)$ and $ Y \subset (\R^3, 0)$ be algebraic surfaces such that $X = \phi^{-1}(0)$ and $Y = \phi'^{-1}(0)$, where $\phi, \phi': \R^3 \to \R$ are two homogeneous polynomials.
-We prove that if $link(X)$ and $link(Y)$ are bi-Lipschitz equivalent, then $X$ and $Y$ are bi-Lipschitz equivalent (Theorem \ref{Theorem_homogeneous}).

 Results on the related problem of $C^{0}$-$\mathcal A$-equivalence of finitely determined germs were given by J. Nu\~{n}o Ballesteros and W. Marar in \cite{Thon1} (case $n=2, p=3$) and by R. Mendes and J. Nu\~{n}o Ballesteros in \cite{NR} (case $n=2$ and $p=4$.)
 We also refer to recent results by W. Neuman and A. Pichon \cite{NP}, Paunescu and Parusi\'nski \cite{PP1} \cite{PP2} and R. Mendes and J.E.
 Sampaio \cite{MaSa}.